EC528-Fall-2023/PIR-against-FoundationDB/README.md

 - Add AES-256 encryption standard using OpenSSL Library
 - Created parts of the Inference Attack, such as key word matrix
 - Made data leak test; from trying to find sensitive information over the network or within the server to highlight the security of our system
-6. Security Analysis & Stretch Goals
+6. Security Analysis & Stretch Goals [12/6/23]
 - Analyze the results of the attack simulation to identify vulnerabilities and potential security improvements.
+- Resizeable ORAM
 - Try to run this on the being able to run PIR against FoundationDB on Massachuttes Open Cloud (MOC)

 ## 8. Videos & Slides